Exposing Citation Vulnerabilities in Generative Engines: Discussion

 The number of web search hits also provides insight into the tendency for ruling parties to cite fewer primary information sources.
 When entering only the party names of Japanese parties in the Google search engine, the number of search hits was \(47{,}100{,}000\) for LDP, the ruling party throughout successive administrations, whereas the others averaged \(8{,}566{,}250\).
 This suggests that the entire proportion of primary information sources on the web related to LDP is relatively smaller than other parties, resulting in the small proportion of primary information sources in citations.
 For U.S. parties, Republican Party and Democratic Party, which are the two parties that have alternated as the ruling party throughout history, \(165{,}000{,}000\) and \(399{,}000{,}000\) search hits were found, respectively.
 However, the Green Party of the U.S. had \(2{,}190{,}000{,}000\) search hits, substantially exceeding the two major parties, while maintaining a high proportion of primary information sources in GE citations.
 This suggests that the amount of information about the target topic is somewhat related to cited primary information, with a counterexample indicating that information-provider strategy can suppress this relationship.

-\textbf{Ideal Citation Balance in GEs:} For closed-ended questions in the political domain, increasing citation proportions of primary information sources is desirable because conveying political party policies to voters is crucial.
-From the perspective of primary information providers, maximizing citation proportions of their sources would mitigate poisoning risks.
-However, maximizing citation proportions of primary information sources is not necessarily optimal for every domain of closed-ended questions from a user perspective.
-For example, prior studies show that primary information providers may display only excessively positive aspects in content presented to users~\cite{kluver2016setting,leung2015impression,chen2024impression}.
-Therefore, when social doubts arise about the reliability of primary information sources, including secondary information in citations is appropriate.
-For instance, regarding product reviews, not only official product websites but also secondary information such as reviews by others should be included.
-Therefore, even for closed-ended questions, some domains and tasks require secondary information alongside primary information about the target.
+\textbf{Ideal Citation Balance in GEs:} For closed-ended questions in the political domain, increasing citation proportions of primary information sources is desirable because conveying political party policies to citizens is crucial.
+From the perspective of primary information providers, increasing citation proportions of their sources would mitigate poisoning risks by reducing the space for citing malicious content.
+However, prior studies claim that primary information providers may display only excessively positive aspects in content presented to users~\cite{kluver2016setting,leung2015impression,chen2024impression}.
+When social doubts arise about the reliability of primary information, secondary information is appropriate to include in citations.
+For instance, regarding product reviews, not only official product websites but also secondary information such as reviews by others should be included in citations and reflected in answers.
+Therefore, some domains and tasks require secondary information alongside primary information, and it is not always optimal to maximize citation proportions of primary information sources.

 We argue for creating a manifest that defines target citation proportions based on publisher attributes for each domain and task and for evaluating answers against that manifest.
 Furthermore, mechanisms allowing users to control the balance between primary and secondary information are required.
-This enables us to control GE behavior in citing primary and secondary information sources according to user questions and to mitigate disinformation risks from poisoning attacks.
+This enables us to control GE behavior in citing primary and secondary information sources according to user questions and to mitigate the threat of poisoning attacks.
 Developing these mechanisms requires establishing methods that identify primary information sources from web sources of citations in answers.
-We consider that such determination mechanisms might be constructed by leveraging digital certificate technologies~\cite{w3c-vc-data-model-2025,originator-profile-2025,originator-profile-2025-draft,c2pa-org}.
+We consider that such determination mechanisms might be constructed by leveraging digital certificate technologies~\cite{w3c-vc-data-model-2025,originator-profile-2025,c2pa-org}.